kuking/coolcooler/README.md

 - Arduino Nano
 - DC-DC regulator to lower the 12V (and maybe up to 15V) battery's voltage to a stable 5.5V, used to drive the arduino and the relays.
 - Input has a 18V zener diode and a normal diode for reverse polarity protection.
 The zener diode is for protection on any voltage spike i.e. modern generators that might put more than 30V at spikes, and the reverse polarity diode for protecting for voltage inversion after the ignition-engine stops, and also any inversed polarity that might happen by mistake.
-- A module with two opto-isolated relay: thermocouple and fan.
+- A module with two opto-isolated relays: thermocouple and fan.
 - Hitachi HD44780 LCD 16x2 drived by a SPI interface.
-- 2 Buttons, given there were enough pins available, no need to do any fancy stuff.
+- 2 Buttons measured by 2 digital inputs in INPUT_PULL_UP mode; given there were enough pins available, it was not needed to do any fancy stuff.
 - Internal DHT22 for temperature and humidity monitoring.
-- External classic one wire DS18D20.
+- External classic one wire DS18D20 thermometer.
 - Door sensors (for internal light).
 - LCD light run via PWM pin driving a TIP31C high power transistor.
 - A voltage divider to measure the battery voltage.